hashicorp/consul/website/source/docs/internals/architecture.html.md

 Before describing the architecture, we provide a glossary of terms to help clarify what is being discussed:

-* Agent - An agent is the long running daemon on every nde of the Consul cluster.
+* Agent - An agent is the long running daemon on every node of the Consul cluster.
 It is started by running `consul agent`.
 The agent is able to run in either *client* or *server* mode.
 Since all nodes must be running an agent, it is simpler to refer to them as being either a client or server, but there are other instances of the agent.
 All